harmandeol/westpac-exercise/readme.md

 # westpac-exercise

-a simple exercise to display lightbox with pregress bar
+a simple exercise to display lightbox with progress bar

 ## Installation